 The audio-visual equipment settings for Remote Recorders are preconfigured by ICT.

 The only requirement of the presenter is to wear a microphone.

 Once a scheduled recording has been made, it can be edited, shared and managed in the same way as one made on the Personal Recorder.
 Learn how to manage and edit recordings.

-There are three ways to schedule a recording:
+There are four ways to schedule a recording: